thunderrabbit/robnugen-journal-entries/2024/10/14edit-entries-with-a-quick-tweak.md

 At this point, Quick can only write files, not edit existing files (though it can blindly overwrite existing files).

-I think it would be easy enough to write an editor for files; I just need to write a finder and a parser.
+I think it would be easy enough to write an editor for files:
+I just need to write a finder and a parser.

 Just a simple matter of programming!